Heinrichs Of Halbstadt

 The courts’ distorted view on facts leads to a form of cultural identity theft.
 The courts’ lack of engagement with Exhibit 1 can be perceived as a sign of disrespect to the truth of our family heritage.
 Appropriation and distortion of our family narratives leaves us feeling violated and demeaned.

-Disreputable Judges found their own conclusions on knowably fabricated evidence.
+Disreputable Judges found their own conclusions on knowable fabricated evidence.

-What follows are excerpts from the book or memories recorded by members of the Heinrich’s family.
+What follows are excerpts from the book or memories recorded by members of the Heinrich’s family relating to the twins, Jacob and Anne.

 Our maternal grandfather, William Heinrichs, died in a tragic car accident on July 09, 1938, driving from Manitoba, through Cass Lake, Minnesota to see Niagara Falls and the famous Dionne Quints.
 He was 67.